-So, using these phrase structure (context-free) rules and using something like a pushdown automaton, we can get a computer to parse a sentence = assign a structure to a sentence.
+So, using these phrase structure (context-free) rules, parse a sentence = assign a structure to a sentence.
+Do you parse top-down or bottom-up (or a mixture)?

-- ► top-down: build a tree by starting at the top (i.e. S → NP VP) and working down the tree. - bottom-up: build a tree by starting with the words at the bottom and working up to the top.
+- top-down: build a tree by starting at the top (i.e. $S \rightarrow NP VP$) and working down the tree. - bottom-up: build a tree by starting with the words at the bottom and working up to the top.